adam-p/markdown-here/NOTES.md

 * Update selection conversion screenshot to not be all about replies.

+* Change Options page to use Twitter Bootstrap.
+(Might as well, now that it's in the project.)

 * Try out MDH in other web-based rich-edit tools -- it'll surely work in some of them.
   * Redactor: http://imperavi.com/support/ This seems to work at least nominally.
 Test and document.
   * http://www.tinymce.com/